-eh, i don’t really like them. they remind me of my pathetic 8th grade “punk rock” wannabe stage.posted almost 5 years ago
+eh, i don’t really like them. they remind me of my pathetic 8th grade “punk rock” wannabe stage.posted about 5 years ago

 Make Her Feel Welcome with Chic Points